Urine Output And Its Importance

 Overview Of Lesser Urine Output

 The medical term for decreased urine output is oliguria.
-An individual has oliguria if the urinary output is lesser than 400 mL (13.5 ounces) in a cycle of 24 hours.
-The absence of urine is called anuria, and in this condition, a person urinates lesser than 50 mL a day.
+An individual has oliguria if the urinary output is less than 400 mL (13.5 ounces) in a cycle of 24 hours or less than 20 mL per hour.
+Oliguria is one of the earliest signs of kidney failure (7).
+The absence of urine is called anuria, and in this condition, a person urinates less than 50 mL a day.

 Oliguria can be temporary or seriously permanent.
-A few causes of oliguria are:
+A few causes of oliguria are (7):

 - Dehydration

-- Infection Or Trauma: These are serious causes as these can lead to shock.
-Shock eliminates blood flow to different organs.
+- Infection Or Trauma: These are serious causes as these can lead to shock, which may block blood flow to different organs.
 Shock is an emergency medical condition that requires immediate attention.

-- Urinary Tract Obstruction: If there is any obstruction or blockage in the urinary tract.
-This occurs when urine fails to leave the kidneys.
+- Urinary Tract Obstruction: If there is any obstruction or blockage in the urinary tract, the urine fails to pass through the urinary tract, kidneys, urethra, and bladder.
+This blockage may damage the kidneys.

 Kidney Failure And Decreased Urine Output

-Decreased urine output is a symptom of kidney failure, but it is not the sole cause.
+Decreased urine output is one of the symptoms of kidney failure and is not the sole cause.

 The kidneys are a pair of organs located in the lower back.
 These organs filter food and eliminate toxins from the body through urine.
 In the interim transfer phase, the toxins remain within the bladder.
-If kidneys lose the ability to filter waste from the blood, it can lead to kidney failure.
+If kidneys cannot filter waste from the blood, it can lead to kidney failure (8).

-Factors that may interfere with your kidney health are:
+Factors that may interfere with your kidney health are (8):

 - Severe dehydration